 Delta Fire processes all storage tank decommissioning permits.
 For information on the removal and decommissioning of residential heating oil storage tanks (underground or above ground), please contact the Delta Fire Protection Department at (604) 946-8541.
-The Corporation of Delta and the Fire Department do not have records of which properties have heating oil storage tanks.
+The City of Delta and the Fire Department do not have records of which properties have heating oil storage tanks.
 They are only able to keep track of the tanks that have been removed or decommissioned under permit.

 To have a residential heating oil storage tank removed and decommissioned:

 - Hire a competent and authorized contracting company to do the tank closure and removal